-FAS was first observed in Nantes by paediatrician Paul Lemoine in 1968 who described similar dysmorphic facial features and growth delays in 127 infants of pregnant alcohol-drinking mothers.
+FAS was first observed in Nantes by pediatrician Paul Lemoine in 1968 who described similar dysmorphic facial features and growth delays in 127 infants of pregnant alcohol-drinking mothers.
 Fetal Alcohol Syndrome (FAS) was coined in Seattle by David Smith and Ken Jones in 1973(1,2).
 The Institute of Medicine in 1996 delineated Full FAS, Partial FAS, and Alcohol Related Neurodevelopmental Disorder (ARND) based on the presence or absence of facial dysmorphology and /or growth retardation (3).
 ARND replaced the old term Fetal Alcohol Effect (FAE).
 FAS Spectrum Disorders, an umbrella term, was introduced by O'Malley & Hagerman in 1998, refined to Fetal Alcohol Spectrum Disorders (FASDs) by Streissguth & 0'Malley in 2000 (4,5).
-In 2013 DSMV proposed a new diagnostic guidelines for those with neurodevelopmental disorders associated with prenatal alcohol exposure (NDDPAE 315.8) but without facial features.
-It requires features to be ruled into a diagnostic manual.
+In 2013 DSMV proposed a new diagnostic guideline for those with neurobehavioural disorders associated with prenatal alcohol exposure (NDPAE 315.8) but without facial features.
+It requires features to be ruled into a diagnosis with other factors ruled out.
+This was the first time this was included in an international diagnostic manual.
+In 2016 the Canadian guidance (19) updated their criteria to FASD with and without dysmprphic features.
+This approach was adopted by the Scottish review and similar approaches were taken in Australia with their own guidance (23).
+NDPAE is the only approach that really currently allows the diagnosis to be made by a single practitioner rather than a multidisciplinary team.